Azolyx/Chess/README.md

 |GameManager  |Controls the basic logic for the game such as game loops, ticks, etc.                                                    |
 |Board        |Controls all the game specific logic related to the board.
 It creates the pieces, manages the pieces, lets you move, etc.|
 |Piece        |Stores all the data related to a piece on the game board.
 Also used to determine what pieces are valid on a piece.       |

+## Notes

+There is no checkmate system built beacuse it will require a redesign of the code.
+I might create a second version in the future if I want to.